kayniss/kayniss/README.md

-- Welcome to the up and coming software developer breaking bank and compilers
+- Welcome to the one and only breaking bank and compilers

 <!---